Free SPSS Alternatives: An Overview (2026)

 Complete Statistical Test Suite — All SPSS Tests Covered

-DataStatPro covers every statistical test available in IBM SPSS Base, including all parametric and non-parametric tests.
+DataStatPro covers every statistical test available in IBM SPSS Base, including parametric and non-parametric tests.

 • Independent & paired samples t-test